harsh08hc/ETH-AVAX-Module-3/README.md

-# MyToken Contract
+# MyToken Smart Contract

-This is a Solidity smart contract for a token called MyToken.
-The contract implements basic functionalities of a standard ERC-20 token, including token transfers, approvals, and supply management.
+The `MyToken` smart contract is an ERC-20 compatible token contract that allows the creation, minting, burning, and transferring of tokens.
+It provides basic token functionality and can be deployed on a local HardHat network for testing and development purposes.

-## Contract Details
+## Features

-- **Name**: MyToken
-- **Symbol**: (Symbol of the token, e.g., MYT)
+- Creation of a token with a specified name, symbol, and initial supply.
-- **Total Supply**: (Total supply of the token)
+- Ownership transfer of the contract.
+- Minting new tokens by the contract owner.
+- Burning tokens by any token holder.
+- Transfer of tokens between accounts.
+- Transfer of tokens from one account to another by an authorized address (owner or sender).

+## Getting Started

+To use the `MyToken` contract, follow these steps:

+1. Install the necessary development dependencies:
+   - [HardHat](https://hardhat.org) - A development environment for Ethereum that facilitates compiling, testing, and deploying smart contracts.

+2. Clone the repository and navigate to the project directory.

+3. Update the contract parameters:
+   - Modify the constructor arguments in the `MyToken` contract to set the desired token name, symbol, and owner address.

+4. Compile the smart contract:

+5. Deploy the contract on a local HardHat network:

+6. Interact with the contract using Remix or other Ethereum development tools:
+- Connect to the deployed contract address.
+- Use the provided functions to mint, burn, and transfer tokens.

+## Smart Contract Details

-The contract includes the following features:
+The `MyToken` contract contains the following important functions and events:

+### Constructor

-- **Constructor**: Initializes the contract with the token name, symbol, and initial supply.
-The deployer of the contract becomes the owner and receives the entire initial supply.
+- `constructor(string memory _name, string memory _symbol, address _owner)`: Initializes the contract by setting the total supply, token balances, name, symbol, and owner.

+### External Functions

-- **Token Transfer**: Allows users to transfer tokens from their own address to another address.
+- `setOwner(address newOwner)`: Allows the contract owner to transfer ownership to a new address.

-- **Approve**: Allows users to approve another address to spend a specified amount of tokens on their behalf.
+### Public Functions

-- **Transfer From**: Allows the approved address to transfer tokens from one address to another.
+- `mint(address to, uint256 amount)`: Allows the contract owner to mint new tokens and assign them to the specified address.

-- **Burn**: Allows the token owner to burn a specific amount of tokens from their own address, reducing the total supply.
+- `burn(uint256 amount)`: Allows any token holder to burn a specific amount of their tokens.

-- **Mint**: Allows the contract owner to mint new tokens and add them to a specific address, increasing the total supply.

-## Usage

-To interact with the MyToken contract, you can use any Ethereum-compatible client or development environment that supports Solidity smart contracts.

-Here are the steps to get started:

-1. Deploy the contract: Deploy the contract to an Ethereum network of your choice, providing the name, symbol, and initial supply as constructor arguments.

-2. Interact with the contract: Once deployed, you can use the following functions:

-    - **Transfer**: Call the `transfer` function, providing the recipient's address and the amount of tokens to transfer.

-    - **Approve**: Call the `approve` function, providing the spender's address and the amount of tokens to approve.

-    - **Transfer From**: The approved spender can call the `transferFrom` function, providing the token owner's address, the recipient's address, and the amount of tokens to transfer.

-    - **Burn**: The token owner can call the `burn` function, providing the amount of tokens to burn from their own address.
+- `transfer(address to, uint256 amount)`: Allows token holders to transfer a specific amount of tokens to another address.

-    - **Mint**: The contract owner (deployer) can call the `mint` function, providing the recipient's address and the amount of tokens to mint and add to the supply.

-Please note that the contract includes a modifier `onlyOwner`, which restricts access to certain functions to only the contract owner.

-Remember to comply with the SPDX license identifier (MIT) specified at the beginning of the contract.
+- `transferFrom(address from, address to, uint256 amount)`: Allows authorized addresses (owner or sender) to transfer tokens from one address to another.

+### Events

+- `Transfer(address indexed from, address indexed to, uint256 amount)`: Emitted when tokens are transferred between addresses.
+- `Mint(address indexed to, uint256 amount)`: Emitted when new tokens are minted.
+- `Burn(address indexed from, uint256 amount)`: Emitted when tokens are burned.

 ## License

-The MyToken contract is licensed under the MIT License.
-You can find the full license text in the [LICENSE](LICENSE) file.
+This smart contract is available under the [MIT License](LICENSE).